webhintio/hint/docs/user-guide/rules/typescript-config-is-valid.md

 # typescript-config-is-valid (`typescript-config-is-valid`)

-`typescript-config-is-valid` warns again providing an invalid typescript configuration file `tsconfig.json`.
+`typescript-config-is-valid` warns again providing an invalid TypeScript configuration file (i.e. `tsconfig.json`).

 ## Why is this important?

-If you are bilding an app or a website with typescript, you need to be sure the configuration file is valid.
+If you are bilding an app or a website using TypeScript, you need to be sure the configuration file is valid.

 ## What does the rule check?